Don't stress over salads. We've created 10 easy dressings from storecupboard ingredients you can mix together in minutes.

 Try it on our chicken breast with avocado salad.

-If you're looking for a subtly nutty, savoury dressing then this Asian-style dressing is ideal.
-Just add 2 tbsp soy, 2 tbsp sesame, 2 tbsp groundnut oil, juice of 1 lime, 1/4 tsp of chilli flakes and 1 tsp honey to a small bowl and stir together.
+If you're looking for a subtly nutty, savoury flavour then this Asian-style dressing is ideal.
+Just add 2 tbsp soy sauce, 2 tbsp toasted sesame oil, 2 tbsp groundnut oil, juice of 1 lime, ¼ tsp chilli flakes and 1 tsp honey to a small bowl and stir together.

 Try it with Asian pulled chicken salad.

-Plump, juicy sultanas and the slightly sweet wine go nicely together in this orangey dressing.
-Whisk together the zest and juice of 1 orange, 4 tbsp sherry vinegar and 6 tbsp extra virgin olive oil together in a small bowl.
+Plump, juicy sultanas and subtly sweet vinegar go nicely together in this orangey dressing.
+Whisk together the zest and juice of 1 orange, 4 tbsp sherry vinegar and 6 tbsp extra virgin olive oil in a small bowl.
 Season to taste then stir in 2 tbsp sultanas.

 Try drizzling this over our smoky maple duck salad.

 This light, herby dressing with a hint of garlic goes well with fish, pasta salad or a nutrient-packed tabbouleh.
 It's not overwhelming and it's just a shake away.
-To make, chop 1/2 small pack of parsley then add to a small bowl with 1 tsp Dijon mustard, 1 tbsp sherry vinegar, 1/2 clove of grated garlic and 3 tbsp of extra virgin olive oil.
+To make, chop ½ small pack of parsley then add to a small bowl with 1 tsp Dijon mustard, 1 tbsp sherry vinegar, ½ clove grated garlic and 3 tbsp extra virgin olive oil.

 Try it on our spring vegetable & cauliflower tabbouleh.